rvnsytr/next-starter/README.md

 # Next.js Starter Template

 A lightweight, opinionated starter template for **Next.js 16 (App Router)** with just the tools and configurations I use in most projects.
-Designed to speed up the setup process so I can get straight to building features rather than configuring the basics.
+Built to minimize the setup process so I can get straight to building features rather than configuring the basics.

 ## Features